Turkish Coffee History - An Important World Asset

 When the tradition of using sugar in beverages became a trend, people started using sugar in Turkish coffee as well.

-- Nowadays, Turkish coffee is made after asking the guests how much sugar they prefer in their coffee.
+- Nowadays, you make Turkish coffee after asking the guests how much sugar they prefer in their coffee.

 - - RECOMMENDED ARTICLES - -